-The pruning process for inherited affine candidates is simplified by comparing the coding units coving the neighboring positions, instead of comparing the derived affine candidates in VTM-2.0.1.
+The pruning process for inherited affine candidates is simplified by comparing the coding units covering the neighboring positions, instead of comparing the derived affine candidates in VTM-2.0.1.
 Up to 2 inherited affine candidates are inserted into affine merge list.
 The pruning process for constructed affine candidates is totally removed.

 The MV scaling operation in constructed affine candidate is removed.
 If the reference indices of control points are different, the constructed motion model is discarded.